AnnaPicha/PEANUT/README.md

 For each atom i:
 1.1.
 Get neighbors in the cutoff range
 1.2.
-Compute radial features (learned) and angular features (fixed) for each edge 1.3.
+Compute radial and directional features (learned) for each edge 1.3.
 Compute attention weights for each neighbor (closer neighbors are chimally more important) 1.4.
 Aggregate messages per scale
 1.5.
 Update node embedding h_i